-Hours of support will be limited to 300 per month per participant unless an exception is approved by the DD Section as preventing imminent institutionalization.
+Hours of support will be limited to 300 per month per participant unless an exception is approved by the DD Division as preventing imminent institutionalization.

 Individuals providing IHS may not live in the same home as the participant.

 The participants receiving In Home Supports (IHS) are supported in the home and community in which they live or in the home of the support staff, if the home is approved by the legal decision maker.

 IHS may not be provided to a group of participants or in a facility-based setting (i.e. daycare, school).

 IHS is not authorized when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP.

 IHS cannot be provided for the purposes of administering a specialized curriculum or service that is not specifically authorized on the participant's service plan (ISP section of the plan).

 An IHS participant cannot be authorized to receive both provider managed and self-directed at the same time.

 For families who have more than one participant in the household receiving this service, each participant's individual needs are evaluated by the team to determine if the total number of hours and staff can be combined to still ensure each participant's health and safety.

 IHS payments will not be authorized for the routine care and supervision which would be expected to be provided by a family for activities or supervision for which a payment is made by a source other than Medicaid.

 To avoid duplication, IHS cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation, or Adult Foster Care.

 IHS may not be provided at the same time as Day Habilitation and Medicaid State Plan Personal Care services.

 In-Home Support cannot be provided in a Family Care Option setting but may be authorized in the natural family home when the participant is present and the requirements above are met.

 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Extended Home Health Care, Parenting Support, Behavioral Consultation, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, Infant Development, or Individual Employment.
-This service cannot duplicate any other service in this waiver.
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):
+These services include Medicaid State Plan Services, Extended Home Health Care, Parenting Support, Behavioral Consultation, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, or Individual Employment.

-Legally Responsible Person

-⊠ Relative

-Legal Guardian

-ider Specifications:

-Prov
+Specify whether the service may be provided by (check each that applies):